 What is the best welding school?

 It is very difficult to verify which welding school is the very best.
-That being said, some of the most popular welding schools, especially for auto body welding are Universal Technical Institute, Lincoln Tech, and Arizona Automotive Institute.
+That being said, some of the most popular welding schools, especially for auto body welding are Universal Technical Institute and Arizona Automotive Institute.

 How long does it take to become a welder?